 If you have ever cared for someone else’s hungry breastfed baby, the thought that things would be easier if only you could nurse the baby has probably crossed your mind.
 If you were lactating at the time, you may have seriously debated the ethics of latching the baby onto your breast.
-Complete/full time nursing of another's infant, often for pay, is called wet-nursing.
-Cross-nursing is the occasional nursing of a child whose own parent continues to breastfeed their child on a regular basis.
+Complete/full time breastfeeding of another's infant, often for pay, is called wet-nursing.
+Cross-nursing is the occasional nursing of a child whose own parent continues to breastfeed the child on a regular basis.
 LLL is aware that many mothers in many cultures have informally shared their milk and cross-nursed among family members and trusted friends.
 LLL also recognizes that in times of severe maternal illness or death and natural disasters, sharing milk has been lifesaving for babies.

 There are some things to consider if you wish to enter into a cross-nursing relationship with another nursing parent.
 It is important that you trust the person with whom you are cross-nursing and that you are confident in the safety of the milk they will be providing your baby.
 You can look at the criteria that milk banks use to help you determine whether or not a person’s milk is safe for your baby.
 For more information see Human Milk Banking and Milk Sharing.